Do you follow your favorite brands on social media? I bet you follow at least five. I probably follow at least fifty.

-In this section you will define some “rules” that anyone that posts on behalf of your startup should follow, like a beginner's guide .
-There’s two kinds of guidelines you can create here:
+In this section, you will define some “rules” that anyone that posts on behalf of your startup should follow, like a beginner’s guide.
+There are two kinds of guidelines you can create here:

-In the first category you can talk about how your posts should be like and what elements they should always have, whether you’re talking about always adding hashtags or keeping in line with your brand’s visual identity.
+In the first category, you can talk about what your posts should be like and what elements they should always have, whether you’re talking about always adding hashtags or keeping in line with your brand’s visual identity.
 Here comes in handy a discussion with the graphic designers.

 If you want to go the extra mile, you can create an example of a great post and an example of a bad post.
 These guidelines will not only help you get a better feel of what your content should be like, but they will also help tremendously other people coming on board.

-We want our posts to be friendly so we’ll include emojis.
+We want our posts to be friendly, so we’ll include emojis.
 For our visual content, we’ll keep in mind our visual identity.
-What should never be done is share content from suspicious websites or share bad quality photos or videos.
+What should never be done is to share content from suspicious websites or share bad-quality photos or videos.